The Conservatives grip on power at Tunbridge Wells Borough Council has slipped further after their defeat in a by-election on Thursday.

 Years of drama over an abandoned theatre project and controversy over large-scale housebuilding plans on green fields have worn down the Conservative’s normally rock solid majority in the Borough.

-The by-election was triggered by the death of the sitting Conservative Councillor Julian Stayner.
-The Conservative candidate this time was his daughter Rowena Stayner, who won 46%.
+The by-election was triggered by the death of the sitting Conservative Councillor Julian Stanyer.
+The Conservative candidate this time was his daughter Rowena Stanyer, who won 46%.

 The Liberal Democrats didn’t stand, while Labour won 4%.